OVA SPRING 2026 REGISTRATION NOW OPEN

 Safety is of the utmost importance to us and for this reason, all teachers & leaders are First Aid/CPR certified and trained in risk assessment.
 We always keep a first aid kit on hand and teach the kids about the things to look out for while in the woods.
 Of course, injury comes with the territory.

-We strive to maintain a healthy balance of overall safety while allowing the children to take risks.
-It is both physically and emotionally stimulating for children to take risks.
+We strive to maintain a healthy balance of overall safety while allowing the children to take risks which is both physically and emotionally stimulating for them.
 Children often prefer risky play where their abilities and physical strength are tested.
 It not only empowers them but it also teaches them risk assessment and healthy independence.
 We encourage this important behavior by helping kids make self-observation and tune into their own senses.
 An example of how we would encourage risky play while maintaining safety would be: if a child was picking up a rock and about to throw it, we might say "before you throw that rock, what do you need to look out for?" or if a child was climbing a tree and got stuck, we might help them by saying "try moving your foot to that thick branch".
 The idea is to give guidance without undermining their innate abilities.

 If you are interested in volunteer opportunities please contact us.
 Some opportunities may include: